 This seems to naturally lead to cease-fire negotiations that would determine a "line of actual control" close to an eventual realistic military outcome but save thousands of lives, let alone property and resources.
 Of course, the "eventual realistic military outcome" is pretty fuzzy.
 A cease-fire would define a line of actual control that is neither side's realistic maximum; this potential loss is offset — for both sides — by eliminating the risk of an even worse outcome.

 Are there signs that Ukraine and the West would be willing to, however grudgingly, factually (but not politically or legally) accept a Russian occupation and enter cease-fire talks?
 The benefits of, say, accepting the current line of control would be to eliminate the risk of further Russian incursions.
 The downside is the loss of the occupied areas and that an illegal invasion is accepted as successful.
 If Ukraine is not willing to negotiate now: What are their exit strategies, given that re-conquering the occupied areas seems unrealistic?

 Note: This war was full of surprises.
 I'd be happy about answers challenging my assumption that re-establishing territorial control is unlikely.

-Addendum: Right at this hour a NYT opinion piece has been published lamenting the ill-defined Western war goals and the lack of diplomatic efforts to end the war which makes arguments close to mine.
+Addendum: Right at this hour [which was in May 2022 -Peter] a NYT opinion piece has been published lamenting the ill-defined Western war goals and the lack of diplomatic efforts to end the war which makes arguments close to mine.